-AUDIT OF HAAGA-HELIA UNIVERSITY OF APPLIED SCIENCES Tekijät Karim Khakzar, Henrik Dindas, Hilal Karaoğlan, Hanne Salonen, Hanna Väätäinen & Kati Isoaho, Haaga-Helia ammattikorkeakoulun itsearviointi (toim.)
-Tia Hoikkala, Elina Iloranta, Merja Lehtomäki, Marjaana Mäkelä, Inka Paakkinen, Johanna Rajakangas-Tolsa Auditointivuosi 2023, Karvin julkaisu 15:2023 Kieli Englanti ISBN ISBN 978-952-206-796-8 pdf, ISSN 2342-4184 (verkkojulkaisu) 3.2 Supporting the competence development and well-being of the staff - Korkeakoulun itsearviointi Competence development requirements identified on different levels Competence development requirements are conducted from strategy, role and the individual level.
+AUDIT OF HAAGA-HELIA UNIVERSITY OF APPLIED Författare Karim Khakzar, Henrik Dindas, Hilal Karaoğlan, Hanne Salonen, Hanna Väätäinen & Kati Isoaho, Haaga-Helia ammattikorkeakoulun itsearviointi (toim.)
+Tia Hoikkala, Elina Iloranta, Merja Lehtomäki, Marjaana Mäkelä, Inka Paakkinen, Johanna Rajakangas-Tolsa Publikationsår 2023, NCU:s publikation 15:2023 Språk Engelska ISBN ISBN 978-952-206-796-8 pdf, ISSN 2342-4184 (verkkojulkaisu) 3.2 Supporting the competence development and well-being of the staff - Högskolans självvärdering Competence development requirements identified on different levels Competence development requirements are conducted from strategy, role and the individual level.
 The Management Group defines the strategic capabilities needed to achieve the strategic goals.
 In the annual action plan, groups identify the competence development areas, which enhance achieving the group's strategy-driven goals.
 The personnel and development plan considers the competence requirements arising from retirements and identifies the recruitment needs.
 People and Culture (HR) compiles Haaga-Helia-level competence development priorities based on the strategy map and action plans.
 They are confirmed annually in the community development plan in the Management Group and the Co-operation Committee.
 Common development actions are planned according to the priorities.
 We use targeted surveys for understanding the specific competence development needs, such as the PedaComp-study on pedagogical competences to ensure inquiry based pedagogical development.
 Competence and expertise are managed and developed together!

-Every haagahelian, team and group are responsible for developing their competence, Haaga-Helia supports and enables it Competence and expertise on Learning offering - The Competence and Research Areas develop and create the knowledge, competences and skills required in industries and organisations and shape HH's learning offering in cooperation with degree management. - The teams in the competence areas are responsible for identifying and anticipating new competences and for business cooperation related to competence/learning.
-Degree management anticipate competence from the perspective of the degree. - Responsible party: Competence and Research Areas Competence and expertise on Research and projects - Research and Information Services is responsible for the management and development of research, development and innovation (RDI) expertise - Responsible party: Research and Information Services Competence and expertise on Pedagogy - The inquiry based development of pedagogical competence based on research data, internal studies such as student feedback and the Pedacomp study, is the responsibility of Teacher Education - Pedagogical vision is implemented in competence areas through development programmes based on the Pedacomp study results. - Responsible party: Teacher Education / Kopeda Organisational and competence development - People and Culture is responsible for the human resources and competence development plan, including competence development priorities and coordination of development programmes, development of leadership and management, coordination of joint internal staff training and development activities, organisational orientation and systems to support competence management. - Responsible party: People and Culture Experts and areas of responsibilities develop and share the competences in their responsibility Picture 21.
+Т Learning offering Competence and expertise on Research and projects Competence and expertise on Pedagogy Organisational and competence development A k s le The Competence and Research Areas develop and create the snowledge, competences and skills required in industries and organisations and shape HH's earning offering in cooperation vith degree management. - Research and Information Services is responsible for the management and development of research, development and innovation (RDI) expertise Responsible party: Research and Information Services 1 The inquiry based development of pedagogical competence based on research data, internal studies such as student feedback and the Pedacomp study, is the responsibility of Teacher Education. adagogical competence for d on research data, internal cc es such as student feedback in he Pedacomp study, is the dc onsibility of Teacher Education. cc gogical vision is implemented pr mpetence areas through cc opment programmes based cr e Pedacomp study results. or onsibile party: Teacher sy People and Culture is responsibl for the human resources and competence development plan, including competence development priorities and coordination of development programmes, development of leadership and management, coordination of joint internal staff training and development activiti organisational orientation and systems to support competence management. a ic c The teams in the competence areas are responsible for dentifying and anticipating new competences and for business cooperation related to Pedagogical vision is implemented in competence areas through development programmes based on the Pedacomp study results. c m competence/learning.
+Degree management anticipate 1 Responsible party: Teacher Education / Kopeda competence from the perspective of the degree.
+Responsible party: People and Culture Experts and areas of responsibilities develop and share the competences in their responsibility Picture 21.
 Competence development areas In performance and development discussions, groups discuss targets, competence development, and learning from each other.
 In one-to-one discussions individual competence requirements are the focus.
 As a tool for self-reflection, a competence model describes competence required e.g. on the strategy level and on role level.
 HR analyses the competence development requirements after discussions to complement the internal competence development plans and measures.
 Competence development progress is followed alongside with the planning.
 PERSPECTIVES OF OUR CAPABILITIES AND COMPETENCES